-Dr. Lowe is focused on maximizing health and well-being of childbearing women, their newborns, and their families.
-To maximize positive outcomes and minimize unnecessary costly medical intervention, pregnancy/birth/parenting must be viewed within a holistic, health-promotion framework, a framework that is best constructed by nurse-midwives.
-Dr. Lowe’s primary research foci are (a) biobehavioral aspects of the childbearing experience and its processes, (b) care during labor, and (c) postpartum outcomes of healthy, nulliparous women.
-In recent years there has been a spike in interventions during labor and birth for this group of first-time mothers.
-Despite this high level of intervention--in particular, a high level of cesarean section--there have been no improvements in outcomes for these mothers or newborns.
+Nancy Lowe is committed to maximizing the health and well-being of childbearing women, their newborns and their families through evidence-based and cost-effective health care.
+To maximize positive outcomes and minimize unnecessary costly medical intervention, pregnancy/birth/parenting must be viewed within a holistic, health-promotion framework, a framework that is best constructed by nurse-midwives and other advance practice nurses.
+Lowe’s primary research foci are biobehavioral aspects of the childbearing experience and its processes, care during labor, and postpartum outcomes of low-risk, nulliparous women at term gestation with a single fetus in a cephalic presentation.
+In the past 15 years, there has been a dramatic increase in interventions during labor and birth for this group of first-time mothers.
+Despite this high level of intervention, there have been no improvements in outcomes for these mothers or newborns.
 For reasons that remain obscure, healthy first-time mothers are particularly vulnerable to a diagnosis of labor dystocia, the most common indication for cesarean delivery in this population.